 Insurance and MOT

-- Existing health, life and income protection insurance policies are unlikely to be affected by coronavirus, and should cover any related claims.
-Critical illness cover will not apply to coronavirus.
+- Check your existing health, life and income protection insurance policies to see if they are affected by coronavirus.
+Critical illness cover will likely not apply to coronavirus.
 It may only be eligible if you develop a serious illness as a consequence of Coronavirus.
 Check with your insurance company for their specific policies.

 - New accident, sickness or unemployment cover is now more difficult to get under current circumstances.
 It is likely you will be asked additional COVID-19 related questions, and an exclusion may be applied to prevent any covid-19 related claims.
 It will vary between providers so check with individual lenders to decide which policy is best for you.

 - If you are driving much less due to lockdown restrictions, you can check with your insurance provider if you can change your car insurance policy to save money.
-This could include reducing estimated annual mileage or telling your provider you are no longer driving for work.
+This could include reducing estimated annual mileage.
 Insurance policies will vary, so check with your provider for specific information and terms and conditions.

-- Drivers who have an MOT due from Monday 30 March until and including 31 July will have a six month extension on this.
-If your MOT was due on 3 April, it will now expire on 3 October, for example.
+- Drivers who had an MOT due from Monday 30 March 2020 until and including 31 July 2020 will have an automatic six month extension on this.
+If your MOT was due on 31 July 2020 it will now expire on 31 January 2021, for example.
 This applies to cars, motorcycles, light vans and other light vehicles.

 - Full local information on Coronavirus can be found on the Newham Council website at https://www.newham.gov.uk/coronavirus-covid-19 This includes information for residents, updates on local service disruptions and volunteering opportunities.

 - There is help available to those struggling to pay their Council Tax.
 Call 020 8430 2000 for more information or visit https://www.newham.gov.uk/coronavirus-covid-19/council-tax-benefits-welfare/1